-There are several organizations involved in the licensure of CPAs.
+There are several organizations involved in the licensure of CPAs:

-The State Boards of Accountancy
+The Boards of Accountancy

-Each of the 55 jurisdictions has a State Board of Accountancy that is a part of the administrative branch of the state government.
+Each of the 55 jurisdictions has a Board of Accountancy that is a part of the administrative branch of the state government.
 Boards of Accountancy have enacted accountancy laws governing the licensing of professional accountants in each state or jurisdiction.
 These boards issue licenses to practice, promulgate rules of professional conduct, investigate complaints and take disciplinary action.

 The National Association of State Boards of Accountancy (NASBA)

-CPAES is a division of NASBA that assists more than 30 boards of accountancy with application processing, credential evaluation, examination administration and score reporting related to the CPA exam.
-Though NASBA assists state boards with this process, neither NASBA or CPAES regulates or issues licenses to practice public accountancy.
-That is the sole responsibility of the state boards of accountancy.
+NASBA serves as a forum for its 55 member boards of accountancy.
+In regard to the Uniform CPA Examination (Exam), NASBA operates the National Candidate Database (NCD) and CPA Examination Services (CPAES), assisting more than 30 boards of accountancy with application processing, credential evaluation, Exam administration and score reporting.
+Though NASBA assists state boards with the Exam process, neither NASBA nor CPAES regulates or issues licenses to practice public accountancy.
+That is the sole responsibility of the Boards of Accountancy.

-The American Institute of Certified Public Accountants
+The American Institute of Certified Public Accountants (AICPA)